-WHY, HOW, WHAT Do I Write?
+WHY, HOW, WHAT Do We Write?

 After that, the starving author, starving because writing is a full time, non-paying job, must weather a year or two of publisher rejections, expensive and demanding editors who want to gut the book, impossible deadlines and more rejections.
 Then 3-6 months later, after dismal sales, the book vanishes forever, but the publisher retains all publication, movie and foreign rights for five years or so.
 Effectively, the publisher kills the book.